ECE-BU-Miah/seniorProjectNotebook19-20/README.md

 Action: Read Previous years final report from page 1 to pg 37 then prepare a presention based on that and appendix e pg 71 to 74 present on those pages as well.
 The presentation will be a 30 minute presentation.

+Date 9/15/2019
+Tyler took notes on pages 1-10 of previous years report

 Next meeting (Date: 9/18/2019 @ 3:30 PM)
 ---
 Work on project statement project